Explore map data

 - Examine the legend.

-The legend shows that the map currently displays a composite of the ratings for the 18 potential climate hazards with census tracts in red representing tracts with a very high rating for climate hazard risk and dark blue tracts representing a very low rating for climate hazard risk.
+The legend shows that the map currently displays a composite of the ratings for the 18 potential climate hazards.
+Red areas have a very high climate hazard risk rating and dark blue areas have a very low climate hazard risk rating.

 Next, you'll zoom (change the scale of the map to see more or less detail) and pan (shift the extent of the map to see different areas) to explore the map.